U(1) Fields from Qubits: an Approach via D-theory Algebra: Introduction

-A general framework, referred as Quantum Links\cite{Chandrasekharan:1996ih,Brower:1997ha, Beard:1997ic} or more properly, its generalization called D-theory~\cite{Brower:2003vy} has been proposed to achieve this.
-In D-theory, $\hat E$ and $\hat U$ operators on each link are represented by the bilinears of a small set of Fermionic qubits.
-This is an explicit example of what Bravyi and Kitaev~\cite{Bravyi_2002} refer to as local fermionic modes (LFM).
-The basic heuristic to plausibly reach the correct universality class is to attempt to choose wisely the base lattice to satisfy a maximal set of space symmetries and as well to find field operators which still satisfies the basic symplectic algebra of the Kogut-Suskind Hamiltonian~\footnote{Here we mean that we preserve exactly the local symmetry of gauge transformations on the local link variables}.
-The latter field Hilbert space is our focus, emphasizing the simplest $U(1)$ group manifold.
-It is plausible that, by preserving lattice symmetries and the symplectic structure, simple examples can be found in the basin of attraction of continuum field theory as indeed first conjectured by Richard Feynman~\cite{feynman1982simulating} in 1982.
+A general framework, which is referred to as Quantum Links~\cite{Chandrasekharan:1996ih,Brower:1997ha, Beard:1997ic} or more properly its generalization called D-theory~\cite{Brower:2003vy}, has been proposed to achieve this.
+In D-theory, the $E$ and $U$ fields are replaced with the quantized $\hat E$ and $\hat U$ operators, respectively, on each link.
+These operators are represented as the bilinears of a small set of fermionic operators.
+The fermionic representation is an explicit example of what Bravyi and Kitaev~\cite{Bravyi_2002} refer to as local fermionic modes (LFM) whose algebra can be represented as products of hard boson sigma matrices.
+The basic heuristic to plausibly reach the correct universality class is: (i) to wisely choose the base lattice to satisfy a maximal set of space symmetries and (ii) to find field operators which still satisfy the basic symplectic algebra of the link operators and their conjugate electric operators~\footnote{Here we mean that we exactly preserve the local symmetry of gauge transformations on a local link,}.
+It is plausible that by preserving lattice symmetries and the symplectic structure, many simple examples can be found in the basin of attraction of continuum field theory as indeed first conjectured by Feynman in 1982~\cite{feynman1982simulating}.
+Preserving the fundamental symplectic algebra opens up a range of qubit realizations \textit{via} D-theory for efficient quantum computing as summarized recently by Wiese in~\cite{wiese2021quantum} and in an alternative qubit construction by Liu and Chandrasekharan in~\cite{https://doi.org/10.48550/arxiv.2112.02090}.
+Here, we restrict our investigation to the simplest example of field operators on the compact $G=U(1)$ group manifold.
+Already this quantum rotor provides an interesting and non-trivial building block for quantum spin and gauge theories.